 If you are starting a business with low capital to serve the local community or town, then you are a small business entrepreneur.
 They find a solution for the problem of the local audience, but they don’t establish their business for a larger community outside their location.

-Mostly they take loans from their family or friends, or they will invest their savings to start the business.
+Mostly they take loans from their family or friends, or they will invest their savings to start a business.
 In this, you make a profit only if the business succeeds.

 Employees in this business are mostly family members or people from the town.
 Mostly these entrepreneurs won’t think of expanding the business.

-This type of entrepreneur will make sure their earning is sufficient for their healthy lifestyle.
-They don't go big but will be a happy entrepreneur with good earnings.
+This type of entrepreneur will make sure their earnings are sufficient for their healthy lifestyle.
+They don’t go big but will be a happy entrepreneur with good earnings.